-The intent of these requirements is to provide for a termite management system that will ensure that termites will not enter a building by a concealed route.
+The intent of these requirements is to provide for a termite management system that deters termites from gaining entry to a building via a concealed route.
 The installation of a termite management system will not stop termite activity from occurring on the site.